peter1591/hearthstone-ai/README.md

 ## Introduction

-The is an AI for the card game HearthStone.
+The is an AI for the card game HearthStone which originally motivated by AlphaGo!
+This work combines Monte Carlo tree search (with extensions for imperfection game), deep neural network, and a high-performance game engine.

 ## Demo Videos
 * First demo video is on!!! https://youtu.be/z0I1nM6_k0w